'Two beautiful souls gone': Dad, daughter killed - shooting linked to Head Hunters gang

 Two people are dead and the Herald understands the victims are a woman and her father.

+The Herald has learned the woman's dog was also shot dead in the incident.

-The accused - a 27-year-old man - will appear in the Waitakere District Court this morning.
+The accused - a 27-year-old man connected to the Head Hunters gang - will appear in the Waitakere District Court this morning.

 Family members have taken to Facebook to pay tribute to the pair.